versionone/VersionOne.Client.Requestor/TECHNICAL.md

 * `page=75,0` -- return 75 items max, starting at page 0
 * `sort=-ChangeDate` -- sort the results in desending order by the ChangeDate attribute

-### Response received
+### HTTP Response received

-The response contains an array of JSON objects that contain only the Name and RequestedBy attributes.
+The HTTP response contains an array of JSON objects that contain only the Name and RequestedBy attributes.
 This then gets used to populate the listview.

 ```json
 [